Consultants' fees explained

 What can consultants charge for

-- diagnostic tests which are published in our Schedule of Diagnostic Tests - and are performed by consultants using their own equipment in an out-patient clinic or consulting rooms.
-Learn more about our out-patient diagnostic test (OPDT) agreement.
+- diagnostic tests which are published in our Schedule of Diagnostic Tests and are performed by consultants using their own equipment in an outpatient clinic or consulting rooms.
+There’s more information about this in the Diagnostic and other fees section below

 -